OverlordZorn/Immersion-Cigs-Hotfix/README.md

 ### Note

-This hotfix currently only worksin conjunction with ace
+This hotfix currently only works in conjunction with ace.